-- 1. Type in https://virtual-meetings.tsxtrust.com/1136 on your browser at least 15 minutes before the Meeting starts. - 2.
-Click on "I have a control number". - 3.
+- 1. Type in https://virtual-meetings.tsxtrust.com/en/1468/ on your browser at least 15 minutes before the Meeting starts. - 2.
+Click on "I have a control number/Meeting Access number" - 3.
 Enter your 12-digit control number (on your proxy form). - 4.
-Enter the password: altius2021 (case sensitive). - 5.
-When the ballot is opened, click on the "Voting" icon.
+Enter the password: altius2023 (case sensitive). - 5.
+When the polls have been opened, click on the "Voting" icon.
 To vote, simply select your voting direction from the options shown on screen and click Submit.
 A confirmation message will appear to show your vote has been received.